 Enhanced Oil Recovery (EOR)

-CO₂ Enhanced Oil Recovery is a technique of injecting CO₂ into an oil reservoir to increase the amount of oil that can be extracted from the field and has been used throughout North America for over 30 years.
+CO₂ Enhanced Oil Recovery is a technique of injecting CO₂ into an oil reservoir to increase the amount of oil that can be extracted from the field and has been used throughout North America for nearly 50 years.
 ‘Miscible flooding’ is a general term for an injection process that introduces miscible (or ‘mixable’) liquids or gases, such as CO₂, into a reservoir.
 The miscible liquids or gases combine with oil in the reservoir and cause a reduction in the oil’s viscosity, so it is easier to flow.
 This technique is also called ‘tertiary recovery’ and helps unlock oil that is still in the reservoir but was not able to be extracted using primary or secondary methods (see below for more detail on each method).
-CO₂ EOR represents the Utilization component of CCUS and is a technique already used in more than 100 registered CO₂ floods worldwide that in 2014 produced approximately 300,000 barrels per day of oil.
+CO₂ EOR represents the utilization component of CCUS and is a technique already used in CO₂ floods worldwide.

 CO₂ EOR Recovers as much oil as primary or secondary recovery.